apache/metron/metron-deployment/amazon-ec2/README.md

 Getting Started
 ---------------
 ### Downloading Code
 Clone or wget the latest Apache Metron release onto a host machine.
 The host machine will be used to deploy Apache Metron to Amazon EC2.
-In the instructions below the host machine MacOS.

 **Example A** (Cloning a branch using git):
 ```